tapashreepradhan/pyvaporate/README.md

     maxeval: 1000
 ```

-After the input file is created, PyVaporate can be called simply as
+After the input file is created, PyVaporate can be called simply by running

 ```python
 > from pyvaporate.run import yaml_run
 > yaml_run("path/to/your/setup.yaml")
 ```

+in Python.